Our Symptom checker provides clinical advice on what to do next based on your symptoms.

 This condition can disrupt the rhythm of your heart.
 It can cause palpitations, fainting or, in serious cases, cardiac arrest.

 Have you felt light-headed, unsteady or weak recently?
-Read on for helpful advice about 'dizzy spells', causes of dizziness and what to do when feeling faint.
+Read on for causes and symptoms of dizziness.

 Lightheadedness is common in older adults and usually improves if you drink some water and lie down.
 But it can also be a symptom of something more serious.